 Whether you’ve got your skin under control or not, acne laser treatments can do far more than reduce the appearance of your pores.
 Your laser sessions can be customized so that only your problem areas are being treated and eliminated.
 Treatments are quick, often taking less than 20 minutes each, depending on the size of the area being treated.
 While the most common problem area acne laser treatments address is the face, it’s certainly not limited to that area.
 If you have acne scarring or any other imperfections on your chest, back, shoulders, or anywhere else, then this might be the right solution for you.

-As a noninvasive procedure, there are little to no side effects of receiving acne laser treatments.
+As a noninvasive procedure, there are little to no side effects of receiving laser treatment for acne scars.
 In fact, many people schedule their appointments before heading to work or even on their lunch breaks.
 You’ll see results after just one treatment and will likely only need a few treatments to get the results you’re looking for.

 Watch this video of Veronica Vega getting her first acne laser treatment and get a better idea of what you can expect for yourself: